 Size does matter in this case.
 When eating at home, serve yourself main courses in a smaller salad plate or bowl to portion control effectively.
 Countless research backs this up as an effective tool to consume fewer calories per sitting, and you’ll be surprised with how much you actually need to eat to be full.
 A meta-analysis on 56 different scientific studies published in the December 2015 issue of The Journal of the Association for Consumer Research found that eating on larger dishware caused the amount people served or consumed to grow by 41%.
 Serve yourself on a smaller plate, and refrigerate or freeze the rest of the dish instantly to remove that temptation to go back for seconds.

 If ordering take-out or eating out, the appetizers at most chain restaurants have enough calories to constitute a main course.
 You can effectively practice portion control by ordering an appetizer as your main, or only order main dishes when you’re splitting between you and your dining companion.
 This trick adds up quickly when you’re looking to slash calories.
-According to a 2011 study in Belgium, subjects who ate off the larger, full sized dishware consumed 200 calories more per sitting than those who ate off smaller containers.
+According to a study, subjects who ate off the larger, full sized dishware consumed 200 calories more per sitting than those who ate off smaller containers.
 Do the math, and you could be unknowingly eating 600 excess calories a day that your body simply doesn’t need.

 Snack on red